davla/project-wrapper/README.md

 - ~~Project names autocompletion~~
 - ~~Build and installation~~
-- Õnly edit bashrc if source is not there already
+- Only edit bashrc if source is not there already
 - Import/export
 - Startup script
 - Clear all entries